An introduction to Coxeter polyhedra: Regular and uniform polyhedra and tessellations

 \begin{ex} The polyhedron $P^*$ is combinatorially dual to $P$, that is there is a natural order-reversing isomorphism of the face lattices of $P$ and $P^*$.
 The normalized $v_1,\ldots, v_k$ are the normal vectors of the dual facets $F_1,\ldots, F_k$ of $P^*$.
 We have $P^{**}=P$ up to similarities. \end{ex}

 When $P$ is uniform we may suppose up to a similarity that the vertices $v_1,\ldots, v_k$ have all unitary norm and we also deduce the following.

-\begin{prop} If $P$ is uniform, the dihedral angles of the ridges of $P^*$ are equal. \end{prop} \begin{proof} A ridge $r$ of $P^*$ is dual to an edge $e$ of $P$, and since the vertices of $P$ have the same length, the dihedral angle of $r$ depends only on the length of $e$.
-Since $P$ is homogeneous all its edges have the same length. \end{proof}
+\begin{prop} If $P$ is uniform, the dihedral angles of the ridges of $P^*$ are equal. \end{prop} \begin{proof} A ridge $r$ of $P^*$ is dual to an edge $e$ of $P$, and since the vertices of $P$ have the same norm, the dihedral angle of $r$ depends only on the length of $e$.
+Since $P$ is uniform all its edges have the same length. \end{proof}

-The duals of the uniform not regular polyhedra in $\matR^3$ of Figure \ref{archimedean:fig} are in Figure \ref{Catalan:fig}, and they consists of the 13 \emph{Catalan polyhedra}, dual to the Archimedean ones, and the infinite families of bipyramids and trapezohedra.
+The duals of the semiregular not regular polyhedra in $\matR^3$ of Figure \ref{archimedean:fig} are in Figure \ref{Catalan:fig}, and they consist of the 13 \emph{Catalan polyhedra}, dual to the Archimedean ones, and the infinite families of bipyramids and trapezohedra.

-The symmetry group $\Gamma$ of $P$ also acts on $P^*$.
-It acts transitively on the facets of $P^*$, but not necessarily on its vertices, that are hence positioned in spheres of different radii (typically corresponding to their $\Gamma$-orbits).
+The polyhedra $P$ and $P^*$ share the same symmetry group $\Gamma$.
+If $P$ is uniform, $\Gamma$ act transitively on the facets of $P^*$, but not necessarily on its vertices, that are positioned in spheres of different radii (typically corresponding to their $\Gamma$-orbits).

 \begin{prop} If $P$ is semiregular, the links of the vertices of $P^*$ are regular. \end{prop} \begin{proof} By construction these are dual to the facets of $P$, that are regular. \end{proof}